-- We want to ensure that Cowichan River summer flows are at levels that support the needs of people and fish. - We want to be able to eat shellfish from Cowichan Bay. - We want clean water in our watershed. - We want to protect and enjoy the benefits of healthy stream, lakefront, and estuary habitats. - We want Cowichan watershed residents to increasingly know and value their watershed.
-We can't fully value what we don't understand. - We want Cowichan watershed residents to use water wisely. - We want healthy fish populations in the watershed.
+Flows: We want to ensure that Cowichan and Koksilah River summer flows are at levels that support the needs of people & fish.
+Fish: We want healthy fish populations in the watershed.
+Water Conservation: We want Cowichan watershed residents to use water wisely.
+Water Quality: We want clean water in our watershed.
+Estuary Health: We want to be able to eat shellfish from Cowichan Bay.
+Riparian: We want to protect and enjoy the benefits of healthy stream, lakefront, and estuary habitats.
+Watershed Connections (IQ): We want Cowichan watershed residents to increasingly know and value their watershed.